csaq5507/UIBK-703602-Compiler-Construction/mC_specification.md

 The semantics of mC are identical to C unless otherwise specified.

 Please note that the specification may contain errors and ambiguities.
-It may therefore be modified slightly throughout the course to correct such issues.
+It may therefore be modified slightly throughout the course to correct for such issues.

 ## Grammar